PyPSA/PyPSA/doc/introduction.rst

   <http://www.pypsa.org/examples/>`_

-Functionality that will definitely be added soon (see also :doc:`todo`):
+Functionality that will definitely be added soon:

 * Multi-year investment optimisation
 * Simple RMS simulations with the swing equation